 Finding The Best Insurance For Your Home-Based Business

-You’ve decided to insure your home-based business: Great!
-If anything happens to your home, to your supplies away from home, or to the things you need to run your business, you won’t have to be one of the 33% of businesses that has to close after a disaster or accident.
+You’ve decided to insure your home-based business.
+Great!
+If anything happens to your home, to your supplies stored away from home, or to the equipment and technology you need to run your business, your decision means you won’t become one of the 25% of businesses that, according to FEMA, do not reopen after a disaster strikes.

-- Gather business documents and basic information such as the square footage of your office space, how much income you earn, equipment you’d like insured)
+- Gather business documents and basic information such as the square footage of your office space, your annual income, and the value of any equipment you’d like insured.

 How much does business insurance cost?
 The answer is simple: It depends.
 The size of your business and the endorsements you might add will determine the amount you pay.
 A small home-based business could pay as little as $15/month for the peace of mind home business insurance delivers.
 You’ll need to ask for a personalized price quote to determine what you can expect to pay for business insurance.

 Remember that without home business insurance, you could lose your work equipment and furnishings, your computer, your inventory, and all your business records, with no financial assistance in replacing what you’ve lost.
 Given that, even if the cost seems out of reach, ask yourself this question: “How can I afford not to buy home business insurance?”